Kim Reynolds signs Texas-style immigration law criminalizing 'illegal reentry' into Iowa

 In most cases, the crime is an aggravated misdemeanor, which carries a two-year sentence.
 But it rises to a class D felony, punishable by up to five years in prison, in certain circumstances.

-And the crime becomes a class C felony, punishable by up to 10 years in prison, if the person was arrested for another felony.
+If the person is arrested for another felony, the crime becomes a class C felony, punishable by up to 10 years in prison.

 More: Iowa law enforcement could arrest undocumented immigrants under bill going to Reynolds' desk